gabsona/LSTM-final/README.md

 - only close price is used as an input
 - open high low close are used as an input
 - prediction done with price absolute or percentage changes as an input to predict absolute/percentage close change
-- open high low prices are kept the same while instead of close price absolut change of close price is used
+- open high low prices are kept the same while instead of close price absolute change of close price is used
 - input is hourly data instead of daily
 - MAPE is used as a loss metric in addition to MSE
 - technical indicators are added